Posted by Michael Herschensohn in Queen Anne Cobblestone Memorial Day 2021

 On Memorial Day 2021, Richard Heisler and Queen Anne Historical Society Board President Michael Herschensohn joined those who visited Mt.
 Pleasant to place US flags at the graves of those who served.

-Note: Click HERE to take Kim Turner’s Mount Pleasant Cemetery tour
+Note: Click HERE to take Kim Turner’s August 2020 virtual tour of Mount Pleasant Cemetery.